 Get your SEO strategy sorted.

 The majority of optimisation for voice search occurs with standard SEO strategies such as using the right keywords in your onsite content, building out your backlinks and informing your content creation with research into topic clusters.
-Yellow SEO can help, with 72% of advertisers seeing ranking improvements on their sites within the first three months.
+SEO can help, with 72% of advertisers seeing ranking improvements on their sites within the first three months.